The combination of software and mobile devices can improve safety and health programs in a variety of work environments.

 - encourage a higher lever of occupational safety and health

 Apps can make sure that proper safety procedures are followed, and that dangerous situations are set right before someone gets injuries or an illness.
 They can do things like measure sound levels to help reduce dangerous noise exposure, calculate heat levels being used when working with sheet metal, and provide information about chemical hazards.
 Apps can be used to inventory personal protective equipment, or record a workplace injury for workers' compensation.
 And that’s just a start.

 Alpha Anywhere is a great tool for building safety apps for a preventative workplace.
 A lot of our customers are using apps for safety management in oil and gas, construction, utilities, mining and manufacturing, some of the most dangerous industries in the world.
 Using Alpha Anywhere’s mobile forms capabilities, you can easily develop industrial safety apps.

-In only a few minutes, you can build a form-based app to enhance worker safety.
+In only a few minutes, you can build a form-based safety or wellness app to enhance worker safety.
 Because the forms include a robust offline forms capability, workers in any industry, including mining, oil and others that use remote field service workers, can use it without an Internet connection.

 For example, one of our customers built a SaaS app for agricultural worker safety.
 Another in the oil and gas industry with 10,000 employees in more than 100 countries built a safety app that lets employees fill out forms on their phones to report potential safety problems.
 Before the mobile app, employees would fill out a paper form about a safety issue and put it in a box.
 Safety issues could linger for days, putting workers at risk.